apigee-127/sway/CONTRIBUTING.md

 Your PR should meet the following criteria:

 1. Should include all generated sources
-2. Should pass lint checking and have all tests passing *(We do have [Travis CI][travis-ci] setup to catch failing lint checks and failing tests but this is a safety net only)*
+2. Should pass lint checking and have all tests passing
 3. Should *ideally* be squashed into one commit *(Regardless of how many commits, just make sure the commit messages are clear)*
 4. Should include tests *(Bug fixes and features should have tests included with them at all times)*